Ready Player One | In Defense of a Bad Movie | Source Code

 In addition, more time is spent in the real world and significant changes are made to the Art3mis character.
 The whole anonymity situation and development of her relationship with Wade in the book was a clunky mess that lasted up to the final pages.
 Art3mis seemed like just a feistier version of the protagonist and didn’t really have a personality to set herself apart from the rest of the group.
 The movie gives a bit more backstory to her character, places more focus on the influence of the evil corporation IOI in the real world, and gives her some motivation.
 It’s still not really fleshed out in a way that really makes the most amount of sense, but it at least creates a bit of a rebel vs evil empire situation that allows for Wade and her to bond outside of the video game and create a more believable relationship.
 Insinuating she might be Chuck up until the end of the film wouldn’t be necessary when you already had another character who demonstrates how anonymity on the internet can tweak the way people identify themselves.

-Another big change to the film is the how the heroes solve the riddles of the egg hunt.
+Another big change to the film is how the heroes solve the riddles of the egg hunt.
 The riddles themselves are very simple and stupid, BUT they make sense to a much wider audience than what the book attempted.
 In the book, the riddles were really only designed for someone with Ernest Cline’s specific knowledge of the things that he liked.
 An average person, or even a nerd who is into video games that came out after 1990 was not going to know that the “dwelling long neglected” referenced in the second quatrain was meant to make you think of ZORK.
-Nevermind that it wouldn’t really be exciting to watch someone play Joust and recite every line from War Games.
+Never mind that it wouldn’t really be exciting to watch someone play Joust and recite every line from War Games.
 The way the book was written, it was clear that Cline didn’t expect you to know anything about the riddles either, because he described what these games were as though you had never heard of them before.
 The movie ditches these moments and instead tries to make the sequences more general and self-explanatory.
 It’s quite absurd to believe that, in the years since Halliday’s death, no one bothered going in reverse at least once in the race that acted as the first challenge in the hunt, but it’s better than the boring challenges of the book.

 There are several other spots in which the film does a better job of laying out the rules of the world and telling the story than the book, but I won’t go into detail here.
 Though, there were a few changes I didn’t necessarily agree with.
 The way in which Wade gets the all-important quarter that is needed in the final moments of the film is pretty lame, because it’s just given to him for knowing some trivia.
 At least in the book he had to discover a secret and complete a challenge to get it.
 The importance of the characters Shoto and Daito are also significantly reduced, not that they were that interesting in the novel.
 It might be for the best, though, since they were mostly hyperbolic Japanese stereotypes whose dialogue was sometimes mistranslated because Cline didn’t bother to do his research.
 However, I will note that Shoto was changed to Sho so the young kid playing that avatar could be Chinese, instead of Japanese—you know exactly why they did this.